 \section{Conclusions}

-Large-scale VLMs achieve high performance on many multimodal tasks that potentially require object localization.
-With this paper, we propose a technique, \shortname, that extracts the ability of semantic segmentation from the opaque VLMs. \shortname{} is simple to use, requires no extra finetuning, and delivers high performance, exceeding not only all baselines that requires no finetuning, but also all baselines that do not use image-text pairs in finetuning.
+We propose \shortname, which extracts the ability of semantic segmentation from opaque VLMs. \shortname{} is simple to use, requires no extra finetuning, and delivers high performance, exceeding not only all baselines that requires no finetuning, but also many of the baselines that require finetuning.
 Its success hints at a new direction for open-vocabulary segmentation tasks leveraging large VLMs.